dajocarter/dajekyll/blog.markdown

 layout: archive__posts
 ---

 Welcome to my blog!
-You'll find random thoughts I decided to put on the internet for everyone to read because they're *that* important.
+Most posts will be work related so I can have somewhere to record why and when I did something of interest.
+You'll also find some random thoughts I decided to put on the internet for everyone to read because they're *that* important.